taikaa/SI507-HW6/README.md

 <br> In JavaScript indentation of blocks of code is just for legibility rather than syntax as in Python. elif in Python translates to else if in Javscript.
 Conditional statements are contained within ()s in JavaScript and use different comparison and logical operators such as ==, ===, &&, ||.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
 <br> The fadeout makes the error and success text fade from the page within that unit of time as the input.
+The 10000 represents the amount of time the animation fadeOut will run.
 Note: hard to see success message because the form submits.
 This animation may be desirable if the designer wants the error message to go away after a little while.
 However, if the message goes away too quickly, the user may not have time to read the message and know that the error was on their input.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
 <br>